codes-sameera/clock/README.md

 - The REST API responds with an ```ErrorMessage``` object on invalid input

 ### Developer Notes
+- Intellij was the SDE used, run configurations are available to execute the app
-- JavaDocs are added for every public class that can be used as an API
+- **JavaDocs** are added for every public class that can be used as an API
 - **The CI**
     - Builds on every commit to the master and on every pull request to the master
     - Executes gradle build, i.e., compilation and unit tests